Last updated: 27 May 2021

 How do I sign up for the Priority Services Register scheme?

 The Priority Services Register (PSR) is designed to give vulnerable customers access to the services they need.
 The type of support will depend largely on the individual’s circumstances as well as what’s offered by each supplier.
 It could include everything from quarterly meter readings to free gas safety checks, meter relocations, andand large-format or Braille bills.
 Individuals on the Priority Services Register can also expect advanced notices of interruptions to their service, and priority during a power cut.

 Individual energy suppliers provide the services under the PSR scheme, which was devised and continues to be managed by industry regulator Ofgem.
 Recent changes make it easier than ever to get on to the register, with eligibility criteria broadened to allow a wider range of energy users to get the support they need.

 Ofgem’s revisions to the PSR mean that more people than ever are eligible to sign up for the register.
-In the past eligibility was dependent on factors like age and disability, today the Priority Services Register scheme is open to those in need for other reasons.
-The new system recognises that the definition of vulnerable can apply to temporary circumstances as much as a customer’s characteristics.
+In the past eligibility was dependent on factors like age and disability; today the Priority Services Register scheme is open to those in need for other reasons.

 You’re of pensionable age